 The city as I approached it looked excessively beautiful.
 It is surrounded with a fosse and a wall on which cannon are planted peeping through embrasures at regular intervals and trees rising above it from the inside.
 The ground immediately before it is planted with orange, lemon, palm trees under which were feeding camels, oxen, horses and goats.
 W. Turner

 Land Gate: (left) external view; (right) seen from the town to show its typical elbow-shaped design (see Bab el-Jedid at Tunis)

 The walls which impressed Turner were very new as they were rebuilt by Ahmed al-Jazzar, Ottoman governor of Acre after the 1799 failed French siege of the town.
-The defenders of Acre were helped by a British fleet which seized the French siege artillery which was shipped from Egypt, so Turner wrote: The present fortifications which I look on with delight as glorious memorials of the valour of my countrymen consist of a double wall of which the inner one was added by Djezzar after the retreat of Buonaparte. (..)
+The defenders of Acre were helped by a British fleet at the orders of Sir Sidney Smith which seized the French siege artillery which was shipped from Egypt, so Turner wrote: The present fortifications which I look on with delight as glorious memorials of the valour of my countrymen consist of a double wall of which the inner one was added by Djezzar after the retreat of Buonaparte. (..)
 These new walls built from plans given by English engineers have been surrounded by the present Pasha with a fosse about fifty feet wide into which the sea may be easily introduced.

 (left) Bastion protecting the Land Gate; (right) sentry boxes on the walls